SlimeVR/SlimeVR-Docs-Site/common-issues.md

 ## My tracker never connects to Wi-Fi (Stuck on 3 flashes)

-Two things are possible here:
+The two common issues that cause this error are:
-- You are trying to connect the tracker to a 5GHz network.
+- Make sure you are connecting to a 2.4GHz network, 5GHz networks are not supported.
-  - This network type is not supported, it must be 2.4GHz.
-- Your network has special characters in its name.
-  - Your network SSID should contain alphanumerical characters only, avoid dashes, periods, etc.
+- Check your SSID for special characters.
+At the time of writing SlimeVR only supports network SSIDs that contain alphanumerical characters.

 ## My aux tracker isn't working